3N4N/luzarsblog/_posts/2020-03-04-why-avatar-the-last-airbender-rocks.md

 Inhabitants of Earth Kingdom live in grandiose cities, with immovable principle and stoic ego.
-Citizens of Fire nation are warmongering and destructive, like fire; but those who disavow their past teachings and traditions become warm and lively, like fire.
+Citizens of Fire nation are warmongering and destructive, like fire; but those who disavow their past teachings and traditions become warm and lively, not unlike fire.

 Some might see the resemblance of Asian culture and history with the world of *Avatar*, and they would be correct to make that connection.
 The writers